nomisRev/Write-your-own-MVP-library/README.md

     }
 ```

 **Beware!!!
-Since we don't know what actual type our View is yet, and neither does our `Presenter` we will have to cast our `BaseMvpView` to the actual type.
+Since we don't know what actual type our View is yet, and neither does our `BasePresenter` we will have to cast our `BaseMvpView` to the actual type.
 Purposely mismatching the View will cause an `ClassCastException`. //noinspection unchecked`**

 * We need to do one more thing and that is detach ourself in `onDestroy`